CalcagnoLoic/CalcagnoLoic/README.md

 Hello there!
 Welcome on my GitHub page!

+:house: Belgium

 ## About me:
-- 🌱 I’m currently learning to code at [BeCode](https://becode.org/fr/apprendre/developpeur-web-junior/)
+- :school: I’m currently learning to code at [BeCode](https://becode.org/fr/apprendre/developpeur-web-junior/)
 - 🥅 2022 Goals: To be a back-end developer and working with PHP and SQL
 - 🔭 My passions are IT, AI, video games (obviously), films and series, walks in nature, swimming
-- ⚡ Pinneaple on pizza? **NO WAY**
+- :pizza: Pinneaple on pizza? **NO WAY**

 ## Connect with me: